 Cost of living in South Africa

-The cost of living in South Africa is low compared to many destinations overseas, and roughly on par with the other more developed African countries.
-Expats with foreign-currency incomes will be in an excellent position, while those who earn South African rand may find local salaries not as competitive as they are used to.
+The cost of living in South Africa is low compared to many destinations overseas and roughly on par with the other more developed African countries.
+Expats with foreign-currency incomes will be in an excellent position, while those who earn South African rand may find local salaries less competitive than they are used to.

-Despite issues in the respective public sectors, private healthcare in South Africa is world-class.
+Despite issues in the respective public sector, private healthcare in South Africa is world-class.
 Expat parents will also be glad to know that several of its universities are internationally ranked.
-The country's private schools offer a level of education comparable to the best schools around the world, and there are even some public schools that should meet the expectations of expats.
+The country's private schools offer a level of education comparable to the best schools around the world, and there are even some public schools that should meet expats' expectations.

 Unfortunately, there is still some way to go in addressing the disparities entrenched by the apartheid era, and crime in South Africa continues to be a problem that affects many citizens and businesses.
 Private security is a necessary precaution and, with a booming security industry, can easily be contracted for affordable rates.